 In this post, I provide the facts on Dermatix vs Mederma, including key ingredients, clinical studies, customer reviews, and my personal experience.

-Overall, I recommend Dermatix Ultra Advanced Scar Formula for "high risk scars" like hypertrophic scars and keloids from severe burns, surgery, car accidents, and acne, and Mederma Advanced Scar Gel for "low risk scars" like kitchen burns, minor cuts & scrapes, and small bruises.
+Overall, I recommend Dermatix Ultra Advanced Scar Formula for hypertrophic scars and keloids, and Mederma Advanced Scar Gel for mild burns, cuts & bruises, and new scars.

 💡 Here's the key difference between Dermatix and Mederma:

 Dermatix is a silicone gel originally owned by Canadian-based Valeant Pharmaceuticals that has shown strong clinical evidence for scar treatment while Mederma is a very popular and affordable onion extract gel made by German manufacturer Merz Pharmaceuticals GmbH that has shown mixed clinical evidence for scar treatment.

 Dermatix (as well as Dermatix Ultra) is a brand name silicone gel that was originally owned by Canadian-based Valeant Pharmaceuticals.

 Prior to 2007, Valeant contracted with Advanced Bio-Technologies, Inc. (the owner of Kelo-Cote) to manufacture Dermatix using the same formulation as Kelo-Cote.

 After 2007, Valeant contracted with Hanson Medical, Inc. (the owner of Scarfade) to manufacture Dermatix using the same formulation as Scarfade.